phpMussel/phpMussel/_docs/readme.zh.md

 - Has no influence in CLI mode。

 "cleanup"
 - Unset脚本variables和cache after execution.
 If you're not using the脚本beyond the initial scanning of uploads，should set to yes，to minimize memory usage.
-If you're using the脚本for purposes beyond the initial scanning of uploads，should set to no，to avoid unnecessarily reloading duplicate data into memory.
+If you're using the脚本for purposes beyond the initial scanning of uploads，should set to no，to avoid un一定 reloading duplicate data into memory.
 In general practise，it should probably be set to yes，but，if you do this，you won't be able to use the脚本for anything other than scanning文件uploads。
 - Has no influence in CLI mode。

 "scan_log"